ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

   * A constructor that accepts a string for the `name`.
 The constructor should allow the name to be omitted or set to `null` or `None`.
 The `name` will only be set by the `ComboBuilder` class discussed below, but users will also be able to configure a custom combo via the GUI that does not include a name.
 The constructor should set the `entree`, `side` and `drink` attributes to `null` or `None` initially.
   * An `addItem()` method that accepts an `OrderItem` object and places it in the appropriate attribute (`entree`, `side` or `drink`).
 It should replace the existing item in that attribute, if any.
 If the `OrderItem` is not one of the three types listed above, it should throw an appropriate exception.
   * A `getItems()` method that returns list of the items included in the combo, if any.
 If none are included, then return an empty list.
+  * An implementation of the `equals()` or `__eq__()` method to check for equality.
+Two combos are considered equal if their entree, side, drink, and name are equal (they do not have to be the same instances, just equal).
+If any attribute in this object is `null` or `None`, it is considered equal if the matching attribute is also `null` or `None`.
+    * This presents a real problem in Java, because calling the `equals()` method on a `null` object will result in an exception.
+So, you'll have to check if each attribute in this object is `null` first.
+If so, and the other object's attribute is not `null`, then they are not equal.
+If this object's attribute is not `null`, you can safely call `equals()` on it, regardless of the other object's attribute.

 `starfleetsubs.data.menu.ComboBuilder` - a class that implements the **Builder Pattern** to build the available combos described below.
 * It should include a single public **static** method `buildCombo()` that accepts an integer as input, and builds and returns the `Combo` object indicated by the integer.